RAG Is Dead. The Engineering Isn't.

 else:

-# Index the Strands SDK
+# Index the SDK docs and source code on the fly

 documents = load_and_chunk_documents(